-The Hope Challenge is a 12-hour game of touch football, where registered players see how many hours they can play the game during the hours between 8:00 am to 8:00 pm on Saturday August 25, 2018 at Lofberg Oval the home of the KWP Rugby Club.
+The Hope Challenge is an annual 12-hour game of touch football, where registered players see how many hours they can play.
+This year the game will be played during the hours between 8:00 am to 8:00 pm on Sunday August 25, 2019 at Lofberg Oval the home of the KWP Rugby Club.

 Players seek sponsorship for each hour that they play and maybe even earn a bonus for any tries they may score during their playing time.

-The game is open to all ages and all sexes.
+The game is open to all ages, all sexes and all abilities.
 This is a fun community day.
 Why not register to play now?
 Or just come along to watch and enjoy the day.

 It is titled The Hope Challenge to honour a local from the West Pymble community.
 During the year 2000 several Dads met while dropping off their children at a local West Pymble school.